micropython/micropython/docs/library/machine.rst

 .. function:: freq()

+    .. only:: not port_wipy

+        Returns CPU frequency in hertz.

+    .. only:: port_wipy

         Returns a tuple of clock frequencies: ``(sysclk,)`` These correspond to:

         - sysclk: frequency of the CPU

 .. function:: idle()